Yakor/y-brother-overlay/README.md

-# Gentoo Broter proprietary drivers overlay #
+# Gentoo Brother proprietary drivers overlay #

 ### What is it ###

 Gentoo drivers for Brother LPD2500D series.

-Printer driwer for x86 can be used on amd64 no_multilib system.
+Printer driver for x86 can be used on amd64 no_multilib system.

 ### Quick install ###